michalroots/michalroots.github.io/_posts/2022-04-18-personal-website-flow.md

 tags: articles documentation
 ---

-Context: This is deliberately unfinished article.
+Context: This article is deliberately unfinished to illustrate a point.
 It will all make sense, I promise.

 <p>🐦</p>